 RESULTS

-Shown in Figures 6-10, earthquake location quality is improved in each step of the relocation process (see Appendix A detail on event relocations).
+As shown in Figures 6-10, earthquake location quality is improved in each step of the relocation process (see Appendix A for details on event relocations).
 The seismicity distribution from the raw NSL catalog (Figure 6) is diffuse and there is poor definition of subsurface structures.
-After incorporating datum and station corrections (Figures 7 and 8), the seismicity distribution is more tightly clustered and subsurface alignments (geologic structures) are more apparent.
+After incorporating vertical datum and station corrections (Figures 7 and 8), the seismicity distribution is more tightly clustered and subsurface alignments (geologic structures) are more apparent.
 A total of 5,890 events (97.4%) were relocated with HypoDD.
-Applying only phase data, following adjustments for vertical datum and station residuals, in HypoDD locations further improved local alignments of seismicity (Figure 9); cross-correlations in final locations tightens the event distribution considerably and clear subsurface alignments delineating active structures are more easily imaged (Figure 10).
+Applying only phase data, following adjustments for vertical datum and station residuals, in HypoDD locations further improved local alignments of seismicity (Figure 9); cross-correlations for the final locations tighten the event distribution considerably; clear subsurface alignments delineating active structures are more easily imaged (Figure 10).